-Camp Helping Hands Thousand Oaks-

-Camp Helping Hands is a four-week program* that provides fun and educational service-learning opportunities within several different segments of our community.
+Camp Helping Hands is a four-week program that provides fun and educational service-learning opportunities within several different segments of our community.
 Each summer program has an overarching theme, and each week of programming supports that theme.
-Our 2017 program, Living: Our Place in the World, will run from July 10 through August 4.
+Our 2019 program, Kid Heroes, will run from July 8 through August 2.
 For CHH campers to receive the full benefits of service-learning we encourage parents to embrace this four-week approach.
-In addition to each week’s service projects** and field trips, CHH campers also swim, play sports activities and games, sing songs, do arts and craft projects, and enjoy visits from live animals each week!
+In addition to each week’s service projects* and field trips, CHH campers also swim, play sports activities and games, sing songs, do arts and craft projects, and enjoy visits from live animals each week!
 CHH places campers according to age into four age groups: Junior Helpers (6 and 7), Young Advocates (8 and 9), Super Agents (10 and 11), and Chief Aides (12, 13, and 14 year-old’s who have not yet completed 9th grade).
 Each group contains 15 to 20 campers and is led by two to four counselors who guide them through age appropriate activities.
 Chief Aides, our oldest age group, are Jr. Counselors-in-Training (Jr. CIT’s).
 In addition to participating in camp activities like our younger campers, they assist by helping our younger campers when needed. *Activities, field trip destinations, and service partners are subject to change.

 Meet the Thousand Oaks Camp Director

 Welcome to Camp Helping Hands!
 My name is Cameron, and I am your Camp Helping Hands Thousand Oaks Camp Director.
 In addition to teaching Physical Education for Pleasant Valley USD, I have been working with CHH during my summers for several years now, and I really enjoy my time at camp.
 I mostly look forward to seeing the children give back to their community and making a difference in our world!